 We actively seek connections and collaboration with people and organizations involved in care and support for people who have become stuck or are at risk of becoming stuck.

-Recovery is the personal process through which people who have become stuck in their lives find direction and meaning again.
-It's not just about reducing symptoms, but primarily about rediscovering hope, personal strength, and quality of life.
+Recovery is the personal process through which people who feel stuck in life find direction and meaning again.
+It is not only about reducing symptoms, but above all about rediscovering hope, personal strength, and quality of life.
+Even when vulnerabilities remain, people can learn to shape their lives again in ways that feel right to them.
+They rediscover a sense of meaning and purpose in their lives.

-Even when vulnerabilities persist, people can learn to shape their lives as they see fit.
-Recovery is unique for everyone and touches on various aspects of life: thoughts, feelings, meaning, relationships, and participation in society.
-Within this process, we distinguish between personal recovery (control, identity, and hope), social recovery (participation), and clinical recovery (recovery from symptoms and functioning).
+Recovery is unique to each person and touches different aspects of life: thoughts, emotions, meaning, relationships, participation in society, and spirituality.
+Within this process, we distinguish between personal recovery (regaining control, identity, and hope), social recovery (participation), and clinical recovery (reduction of symptoms and improvement in functioning).

-An essential part of recovery is also gaining insight into which care and support is helpful for someone.
-This requires careful coordination, listening carefully, adapting to the individual's pace, and respecting their experiences and choices.
-Recovery occurs when people are given the space to find their own way, supported by appropriate help and guidance from their environment.
+An essential part of recovery is gaining insight into which forms of care and support are helpful for an individual.
+This requires careful attunement, deep listening, moving at the person’s pace, and respect for their experiences and choices.
+Recovery emerges when people are given the space to find their own path, supported by appropriate care and guidance from their environment.

-In the Caribbean, life's challenges often go hand in hand with social inequality, trauma, migration history, and strong community ties.
-Support should therefore not only be focused on the individual, but also on the people around them.
-The traditional Western care model often doesn't align well with this.
-Experiential knowledge is ideally suited to bridge this gap.
+In the Caribbean, feeling stuck in life is often intertwined with social inequality, trauma, migration history, and strong community ties.
+There can be a great deal of shame surrounding difficult situations or personal vulnerabilities.
+Support therefore needs to focus not only on the individual, but also on the people around them.
+Traditional Western models of care often do not align well with this context.

-Recovery thinking emerged in the 1980s and 1990s, primarily in the United States, among people with long-term mental health problems.
-They opposed the one-sided medical model in psychiatry, in which mental illnesses were often viewed as chronic and disabling.
-By sharing their personal stories, they demonstrated that recovery is possible, even without being fully "cured."
+Recovery thinking emerged in the 1980s and 1990s, primarily in the United States, through the voices of people with long-term mental health challenges.
+They challenged the dominant medical model in psychiatry, which often viewed mental illness as chronic and limiting—something you could never fully recover from.
+By sharing their personal stories, they showed that recovery is possible, even without being completely “cured.”
+They brought hope and a new perspective on the future.
+This lived experience became the foundation for a renewed vision of mental health care.

 Since 2019, we have been committed to recovery-oriented projects, trainings, and education on the Caribbean islands.
 We do this through the Stichting Expertisecentrum Preventie, which is the legal entity behind the Green Recovery Space.
 The foundation regularly evaluates its direction, guided by our mission, vision, and anticipated developments.
 Read more in our Multi-Year Policy Plan 2026–2029.